What is the SKALE Network?

 Why did NODE Foundation choose ConsenSys Activate to launch SKALE as the first network its platform?

+The N.O.D.E.
+Foundation chose the ConsenSys Activate platform for the SKALE Network launch because of their approach to the legal and regulatory ambiguity around utility token offerings that decentralized projects face.
 It’s important to make sure that incentives between the core team, investors and purchasers are all aligned.
 For the core team, that means lockups that keep them incentivized to launch a sustainable network.
 For purchasers, that means getting them to stake into the network to create the security and stability needed for long term success.
-Activate allows the community to begin down that path with a simple process from KYC to validator selection and delegation.
+Activate provided a token sale, staking and delegation platform for fair and distributed token launches.
+Post sale, SKL token holders can use Activate’s easy token staking and delegation functions to earn network rewards.
+More information on token delegation can be found in the SKALE Delegator Hub.

-What are the benefits of SKALE’s token launch occurring on Activate versus another platform?
+What were the benefits of SKALE’s token launch occurring on Activate versus another platform?

 At what point can users sell tokens they have purchased?

-Purchasers must stake tokens into the network for a three month period.
-During the three month period the tokens will not be listed on exchanges nor will they be in a transferable state.
+Purchasers must stake tokens into the network for a two month "proof of use" period.
+During the two month period the tokens will not be listed on exchanges nor will they be in a transferable state.
 After this period users are free to sell their tokens.
-There is also an option to commit to a longer lock period of 6 or 12 months to gain higher staking rewards.
+After this, there will likely be an option to commit to a longer lock periods to gain higher staking rewards.
 SKALE made a concerted effort to align the interests of token purchasers with the core team and early supporters by creating long team and SAFT purchaser lockups.

 How can you participate in the SKALE network?